rpicanco/MicroserviceArchitectureSolutionFramework/README.md

-# Software Development Process Framework
+# Microservice Architecture Development Process Framework

 This project aims to propose a software development process framework for standardizing Microservices Architecture projects.
 It was designed with boundaries and deliverables.
 All Deliverables can be done in any order and/or in parallel and being enriched throughout the project lifecycle.<br><br>